-- Very interestingly, moulin discharges simulated by Fig. 7 are qualitatively similar to subglacial water pressure variation 25 measured in a borehole ~20 km away from our catchment (67.201° N, 49.289° W; Fig. 7 in Wright et al. (2016)).
-Although these field-measured subglacial water pressure were obtained during 2011, they similarly show larger diurnal variations during late July, smaller diurnal variations during early August, and very small diurnal variations around late August.
-This implies a direct control of seasonally varying surface meltwater routing on subglacial water pressure, which may impact subglacial pathway evolution and ice flow dynamics (Banwell et al., 2013;Wright et al., 2016). - 30 The SRLF model is the commonly used model for simulating meltwater delivery to moulins and our results suggest it performs well for surface hydrologic conditions similar to those in our study IDC (Banwell et al., 2013;Banwell et al., 2016).
-More recently, the Synthetic Unit Hydrograph (SUH) has been advanced as a simple way to model the magnitude and timing of moulin runoff based on remotely sensed IDC area, shape, and main-stem stream length (Smith et al., 2017).
-However, neither SRLF nor SUH considers the seasonal evolution of supraglacial stream/river networks.
-Owing to its flexibility for partitioning interfluve and open-channel zones and their changing ratios over time [Mutzner et al., 2016], the RWF provides a good opportunity for improved representation of both interfluve and open-channel processes, and their evolution over time and space.
+Very interestingly, moulin discharges simulated by Fig. 7 are qualitatively similar to subglacial water pressure variation measured in a borehole $\sim 20 \,\mathrm{km}$ away from our catchment (lat 67.201, long -49.289; Fig. 7 in Wright et al., 2016).
+Although these field-measured subglacial water pressures were obtained during 2011, they show similarly large diurnal variations during late July, smaller diurnal variations during early August, and very small diurnal variations around late August.
+This may indicate a direct control of seasonally varying surface meltwater routing on subglacial water pressure, which in turn impacts subglacial pathway evolution and ice flow dynamics (Banwell et al., 2013; Wright et al., 2016).
+Meanwhile, the subglacial drainage network is well developed in late summer (August) (Andrews et al., 2014) so this may also contribute to the small diurnal variation in subglacial water pressure.

+The SRLF model is the most commonly used model for simulating meltwater delivery to moulins and our results suggest it performs well for surface hydrologic conditions similar to those in our study IDC (Banwell et al., 2013, 2016).
+More recently, the SUH has been advanced as a simple way to model the magnitude and timing of moulin runoff based on remotely sensed IDC area, shape, and main-stem stream length (Smith et al., 2017).
+However, neither SRLF nor SUH considers the seasonal evolution of supraglacial stream-river networks.
+Owing to its flexibility for partitioning interfluve and open-channel zones and their changing ratios over time (Mutzner et al., 2016), the RWF provides a good opportunity for improved representation of both interfluve and open-channel processes and their evolution over space and time.

 The RWF model is calibrated here using a single in situ supraglacial river discharge hydrograph, so the obtained optimal meltwater routing velocities can thus only be confidently attributed to one particular IDC (Rio Behar catchment) during one particular study period (21-23 July 2015).
-However, other bare-ice IDCs surrounding Rio Behar catchment have similar surface conditions during bare-ice conditions, suggesting some transferability of our results.
-For example, the calibrated open-channel velocity, i.e., $v_c = 0.3 - 0.5$ m/s, can be used to estimate Manning's $n (n = R^{2/3}S^{1/2}/v_c)$; if hydraulic 10 radius R is set to 0.035 (Arnold et al., 1998) and slope S is set to the mean slope of the Rio Behar catchment, i.e., 0.024, the resultant n is 0.033 - 0.054, which matches up well with n = 0.050 used in Arnold et al. (1998) and $n = 0.035 \pm 0.027$ estimated by Gleason et al. (2016).
-As such, we suggest that our estimated "bulk" averaged value of n = 0.03 - 0.05 is a reasonable estimate for supraglacial streams/rivers under bare ice conditions for use in surface meltwater routing models.
+However, other bare-ice IDCs surrounding the Rio Behar catchment have similar surface conditions during bare-ice conditions, suggesting some transferability of our results.
+For example, the calibrated open-channel velocity, i.e., $v_c =$ $0.3-0.5 \text{ m s}^{-1}$, can be used to estimate Manning's n (n = $R^{2/3}S^{1/2}/v_c$); if hydraulic radius R is set to 0.035 m (Arnold et al., 1998) and slope S is set to the mean ice surface slope of the Rio Behar catchment, i.e., 0.024, the resultant n is 0.033- 0.054, which matches up well with n = 0.050 used in Arnold et al. (1998) and $n = 0.035 \pm 0.027$ estimated by Gleason et al. (2016).
+As such, we submit that our estimated bulk averaged value of n = 0.03-0.05 may be a reasonable estimate for supraglacial streams-rivers under bare-ice conditions for use in surface meltwater routing models.

-15 6.3 Is interfluve meltwater dominated by overland flow or subsurface flow?
+6.3 Is interfluve meltwater dominated by overland flow or subsurface flow?

-Our results suggest that during late July 2015, surface meltwater in Rio Behar catchment was routed by a combination of slow interfluve flow ($\sim 10^{-3} - 10^{-4}$ m/s) and fast open-channel flow ($\sim 10^{-1}$ m/s).
-The latter RWF-inferred open-channel flow velocities correspond closely with field measurements (Karlstrom et al., 2014;Gleason et al., 2016), lending confidence that our bulk catchment-averaged values are grounded in a real-world process.
+Our results suggest that during late July 2015, surface meltwater in the Rio Behar catchment was routed by a combination of slow interfluve flow ($\sim 10^{-3}-10^{-4} \text{ m s}^{-1}$) and fast open-channel flow ($\sim 10^{-1} \text{ m s}^{-1}$).
+The latter RWF-inferred open-channel flow velocities correspond closely with field measurements (Karlstrom et al., 2014; Gleason et al., 2016), lending confidence that our bulk catchment-averaged values are grounded in a real-world process.